taylorbf/mcluhan-js/README.md

 McLuhan.js continues to operate under heavy development.
 Please contribute issues and bug reports if you experience them.

+## McLuhan.js Interface & API

+This library forms the client-side architecture of the [McLuhan.js Interface](https://github.com/taylorbf/mcluhan.js-performance-environment), For an API and documentation of the library's methods, see that page.

 ## Open-Source Debt

 McLuhan.js makes use of several existing JavaScript libraries for specific effects and events. **Thank you** to these creative coders: